borgbackup/borg/docs/support.rst

 Just read that page to find out about the mailing list, its topic, how to subscribe, how to unsubscribe and where you can find the archives of the list.

-We used a different mailing list before, you can still read its archives there:

-`Old Mailing List's Archives <http://librelist.com/browser/borgbackup/>`_

 Bounties and Fundraisers
 ------------------------